K28night/healthcare-booking-app-react-springboot/README.md

 # healthcare-booking-app-react-springboot

-This project is a full-stack **Appointment Booking System** built using **React.js** for the frontend and **Spring Boot** for the backend.
+This project is a full-stack **Healthcare Booking System** built using **React.js** for the frontend and **Spring Boot** for the backend.
 It enables users (patients) to book time slots, view appointment status, and manage schedules efficiently.
 Health centers can also manage available time slots and update appointment statuses.

 ---

 ## Features

-### Health Center  (Patient)
+### Health Center
 - View available time slots
 - Book appointments
 - View status (Pending / Booked / Confirmed)